digital-medicine-research-group-UNAV/RNACOREX/Library/rnacorex 0.1.5/README.md

 ## ⚡ Quick Start

-Run the `Quick_Start.ipynb` notebook for an easy application of RNACOREX.
+Run the `Quick_Start.ipynb` notebook in `quickstart` folder for an easy application of RNACOREX.

 Find data in `\rnacorex\data`.